 Compatibility with LIN 1.3 (older version)

 A LIN 2.0 master is backward compatible with LIN 1.3 slave with limitations.
-Both LIN 2.0 and LIN 1.3 slave can coexist in a network, but some new features like the improved checksum and automatic baud rate detection have to be avoided.
+Both LIN 2.0 and LIN 1.3 slave can coexist in a network, but some new features like the improved checksum & automatic baud rate detection have to be avoided.